jaksah/tech-intro/README.md

 npm init
 ```

-Follow instructions, just push enter.
+Follow instructions, just press enter.
 This will create a file called package.json
 containing information about your NodeJS application, such as it's dependencies.

 Then run this from command line.